 Slow Burn: why we can’t quit coal

-Even though coal is no longer the cheapest fuel in many countries, it still powers 34% of the world’s electricity and global demand keeps breaking new records.
-Coal also still has the highest climate impact of any fossil fuel, producing 37% of annual global emissions, and is one of the most harmful energy sources to human health.
+Coal is also controversial because of its climate and health impacts.
+It has the highest climate impact of any fossil fuel, producing 37% of annual global emissions, and is one of the most harmful energy sources to human health.